j5v/boop-synth/README.md

 Boop is an offline sample generator that runs in a web browser.
-It uses the core design of my [https://github.com/j5v/FMC-Amiga](FMC Amiga) synth.
+It uses the core design of my [FMC Amiga](https://github.com/j5v/FMC-Amiga) synth.

 [Boop homepage](https://johnvalentine.co.uk/?art=boop)